Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

     unimplemented!("How do we parse the body into a session? {}", body);
 }
 ```

+Throughout this I'll be assuming you're either moderately familiar with Rust,
+or have played with enough programming languages that you'll understand common
+concepts like method chaining and `async-await`.

 {{% notice note %}}
 As a side note, I think the decision to make `await` a postfix operator works